Food waste collection pilot

 There are several reasons why we are trying this new approach:

-- A recent study in Belfast showed that over 25 per cent of the material in black landfill bins is food, despite food being collected in brown bins for over five years.
+- A study in Belfast showed that over 25 per cent of the material in black landfill bins is food, despite food being collected in brown bins for over five years.
 This costs the ratepayer an additional £750,000 per annum.

 - The number of brown bins presented for collection declines across the city over the winter.